enspiral/handbook/guides/pods.md

 ## The pods process at Enspiral

-- Every 3 months the Pods working group will put a callout to the network for New Pods formation.
+- Every 3 months the pods working group will put a callout to the network for new pods formation.
-- People interested in being Callers or joining a new Pod will opt-in and find their Pod members in compatible timezones.
+- People interested in being Callers or joining a new pod will opt-in and find their pod members in compatible timezones.
 - Pods will form around the Intention, Principles and Format they choose and will last what the people in them agree on.
-- Every 3 months the Pod working group will start a thread to encourage Pods to do Retrospectives and collect lessons for the whole network.
+- Every 3 months the pod working group will start a thread to encourage pods to do Retrospectives and collect lessons for the whole network.
-- Once a Pod ends we will encourage people exiting a pod to either join another pod or become caller for new ones.
+- Once a pod ends we will encourage people exiting a pod to either join another pod or become caller for new ones.

 ## List of Formats
 <details>
-   <summary><strong>▶ Care Pod</strong> - A format based on Intentional Change Theory</summary>
+   <summary><strong>Care Pod</strong> - A format based on Intentional Change Theory <em>[click to expand]</em></summary>
 Personal-professional development centered around Intentional Change Theory (ICT), a process for achieving sustained desired change in oneself alongside peers.
 ICT itself is a powerful pattern that can be approached in a variety of ways.
 Feel free to create some exercises or agendas from scratch or use the ones presented here.
 Four pods reported they had good experiences using the exercises outlined in this <a href="https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing">Format’s documentation</a>
 </details>

 <details>
-   <summary><strong>▶ Peer Incubator</strong> - Personal-professional development that is more project-oriented than the “Care Pod” format.</summary>
+   <summary><strong>Peer Incubator</strong> - Personal-professional development that is more project-oriented than the “Care Pod” format. <em>[click to expand]</em></summary>
    The documentation of <a href="https://drive.google.com/open?id=1Zr1R8g__xJNQhYKgnVJwCf9v0nDaaPn5K6o6MRy7XeA">how the very first one evolved</a> can give a picture of how to bring a pod together and evolve your own Format along with some starter material, prompts, and agendas.
 There are examples of <a href="https://drive.google.com/open?id=1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs">combining this Format with the exercises from Care Pod (ICT)</a>, and also a <a href="https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing">super simple, reusable agenda</a> that is just a combination of the « Project Kitchen » and « Share and tell » Rituals (see below).
 <strong>Invitation</strong>: You can take advantage of this template <a href="http://tiny.cc/peerincubator">survey of interest</a> which can help your pod illuminate its shared intention; you might include this in your invitation to track who is saying yes.
 Find all the <a href="https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing">documentation about this format here</a>.
 </details>

 <details>
-  <summary><strong>Free Format</strong> - Less structured, build your own…</summary>
+  <summary><strong>Free Format</strong> - Less structured, build your own… <em>[click to expand]</em></summary>
   While a Shared intention and a few Principles or key protocols are recommended, some pods may want to lean into emergence and arrive with a barebones agenda or none at all.
 Whatever the case, you might like to use one or more of the Rituals below, or to plan and build a Format by remixing those presented above.
 </details>